-CIIS offers several competitive fellowships and assistantships for students and a small number of teaching and research assistantships each year in different academic programs at CIIS.
-Please note that not every academic department offers research assistantship positions every year.
-On average, CIIS has offered 14 RA positions per year and 95 TA positions per year between 2014-2016.
+CIIS offers several competitive fellowships and assistantships for students and a small number of teaching and research assistantships each year.
+Not every academic department offers research assistantship positions every year.
+On average, CIIS offers 14 Research Assistantship positions and 95 Teaching Assistantship positions per year.

 The Center for Writing and Scholarship (CWS) Fellowship Program is a year-long program designed to prepare the next generation of scholars and educators for university-level teaching and facilitation.
 CWS Fellows complete pedagogical training and receive compensation for work as peer writing tutors and instructors in multiple contexts.